 Cong Trinh Takes Aim at Diseases

-Ferguson Faculty Fellow Cong Trinh is developing a method to greatly improve the time involved in both identification and removal of such pathogens through the concept of a Virulent Pathogen Resistance program.
+Ferguson Fellow and Associate Professor Cong Trinh is developing a method to improve the time involved in both identification and removal of pathogens through the concept of a Virulent Pathogen Resistance program, or ViPaRe.

 Faculty Feature: Steven Abel